CaliforniaTravelUnited States

 Where To Stay In San Diego : If you’re looking to be close to the main attractions of Downtown San Diego, the best place to stay is in the Gaslamp Quarter.
 From there you can easily walk around the port and even take a ferry to Coronado Island.
 It’s only a short drive from there to visit Balboa Park and the San Diego Zoo.

-Best Weekend Trips Near Los Angeles (Under A Five Hour Drive)
+Weekend Trips from Los Angeles (Under A Five Hour Drive)

 Paso Robles in California, is a great weekend getaway spot for those looking for a short trip from Los Angeles.
 Located approximately 3 to 3.5 hours drive north on the I-5 from Los Angeles, within a few hours, you can quickly transport yourself from the city’s hustle and traffic to the tranquil rolling hills and valleys of the vineyards enjoying a nice glass of chilled Cabernet Sauvignon.